itruffat/ONABOBFE4P_BrainFck_Emulators/README.md

 ## How to run

 To run a bundled emulator, simply use the CLI client.

 You can either run it in interactive mode or clarify all the variables via the inline mode.

-For inline you will need to add an emulator name and either a program file or a sting (with the whole program).
+For inline you will need to add an emulator name and either a program file or a string (with the whole program).

 Examples: